Skip to main content

 Request Body Fields:

-• referenceId (string, required) — Used for idempotency
+• referenceId (string, required) — Unique transaction identifier from Hubble (used for idempotency)

 Response (200 OK):